hutt/spectre/README.md

 ![Header Graphic](/assets/readme-header.png)

 A spectre is haunting Europe.
-This is its website's theme. 👻 [Ghost](https://github.com/TryGhost/Ghost) theme for websites and blogs affiliated with DIE LINKE.
+This is its website's theme. 👻 [Ghost](https://github.com/TryGhost/Ghost) theme for websites and blogs affiliated with Die Linke.

 # Mockup & Screenshots